What you need to know about the income tax basis of accounting

 Accounts receivable ― Specific receivable amounts are expensed as bad debts when determined to be worthless, rather than estimating a bad debt expense allowance for GAAP.

 Acquisitions ― The purchase price for the acquisition of real estate property is generally allocated between real and personal property, whereas GAAP requires an additional allocation for the fair value of any lease intangibles and tenant origination costs associated with acquired in-place leases.
-Furthermore, property acquisition costs are generally capitalized to the basis of the property acquired, rather than expensed as under GAAP.

 Start-up costs ― Organizational, startup and syndication costs are generally capitalized, rather than expensed as under GAAP.